 Diagnosis of canine atopic dermatitis centers around intradermal skin testing, the same form of testing done on people who are thought to be allergic.
 Skin testing is a short procedure where different allergens are placed under the skin.
-Reactions at the site of where the specific allergen was placed are then graded.
-Dogs can be allergic to multiple things at the same time.
+Reactions at the site where the specific allergen was placed are then graded.
+Dogs can have multiple allergies at the same time.

-Allergies in dogs tend to follow certain fur patterns which can aid your veterinarian in suspecting that this is the cause for your pet’s itch.
+Allergies in dogs tend to follow certain fur patterns, which can aid your veterinarian in coming to suspect that this is the cause for your pet’s itch.
 Allergies tend to start under the age of 3 and respond to steroid treatments.
-Concurrent Ear Infections can also be present and no evidence of fleas present.
-Secondary fungal or bacterial infections may be present creating a smell similar to “bread rising” and redness and swelling may be present.
+Concurrent Ear Infections can also be present, and no evidence of fleas present.
+Secondary fungal or bacterial infections may be present, creating a smell similar to “bread rising,” and redness and swelling may be present.

 Fortunately, there are numerous treatment options available.
-Seeking a dermatologist consult, injections can be attempted to get your dog over the allergy.
-This is the only known “cure’ for canine atopic dermatitis but it is not always successful.
-There are also many oral medications which are both safe and highly effective.
+Injections can treat a dog’s allergy after a dermatologist consultation; this is the only known “cure’ for canine atopic dermatitis, but it is not always successful.
+Many oral medications are both safe and highly effective.
 Steroids, Apoquel, and antihistamines are all commonly used to help pets relieve their itch.
-In addition, a fairly new treatment called Cytopoint injections has been approved for canine allergies.
-A single Cytopoint injection can last from 4 to 8 weeks and there are very few side effects or complications known.
+Additionally, a fairly new treatment called Cytopoint injections has been approved for canine allergies.
+A single Cytopoint injection can last from 4 to 8 weeks, and there are very few side effects or complications known.